DonMVB/aws/AWS_Assoc_SAA_C02.md

 - If you need a cost effective alternate: you could use an IPSec VPN conection with the same BGP prefix.
 Both will be advertised (same BGP number).
 Direct Conn will alwasy be preferred, unless down.
 - **Summary**: DirectConnect connects your *on-prem with your VPC* through a non-public tunnel.

 ## 3.11.
-VPC Endpoints:
+VPC Endpoints (Gateway, Interface) (Updated 1/11/2021)
 - VPC Endpoints ensure that you can connect your VPC to supported AWS services without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect.
 Traffic between your VPC and other AWS services stay within the Amazon ecosystem.
 These Endpoints are virtual devices or proxies (PPT) that are HA and without bandwidth constraints.
 - These work basically by attaching an ENI to an EC2 instance that can easily communicate to a wide range of AWS services.
-- **Gateway Endpoints** rely on creating entries in a route table and pointing them to private endpoints used for S3 or DynamoDB.
-Gateway Endpoints are mainly just a target that you set.
+- **Gateway Endpoints** rely on creating entries in a route table and pointing them to private endpoints used for S3 or DynamoDB (only two).
+Gateway Endpoints are targeted for a specific route in a route table.
+Gateway Endpoints are free as they’re just a new route in to set.
-- **Interface Endpoints** use AWS PrivateLink and have a private IP address so they are their own entity and not just a target in a route table.
+- **Interface Endpoints** uses AWS PrivateLink and have a private IP address so they are their own entity and not just a target in a route table.
+Most services can use Int EP.
 Because of this, they cost $.01/hour.
-Gateway Endpoints are free as they’re just a new route in to set.
+You cannot attach an Int Endpt to a Internet GW (test distractor).
 - Interface Endpoint provisions an Elastic Network interface or ENI (think network card) within your VPC.
 They serve as an entry and exit for traffic going to and from another supported AWS service.
 It uses a DNS record to direct your traffic to the private IP address of the interface.
 Gateway Endpoint uses route prefix in your route table to direct traffic meant for S3 or DynamoDB to the Gateway Endpoint (think 0.0.0.0/0 -> igw).
 - To secure your Interface Endpoint, use Security Groups.
 But to secure Gateway Endpoint, use VPC Endpoint Policies.
 - **Summary**: VPC Endpoints connect your *VPC with AWS services* through a non-public tunnel.

 ## 3.12.
-AWS PrivateLink:
+AWS PrivateLink
 - AWS PrivateLink simplifies the security of data shared with cloud-based applications by eliminating the exposure of data to the public Internet.
 AWS PrivateLink provides private connectivity between different VPCs, AWS services, and on-premises applications, securely on the Amazon network.
 - It's similar to the AWS Direct Connect service in that it establishes private connections to the AWS cloud, except Direct Connect links on-premises environments to AWS.
 PrivateLink, on the other hand, secures traffic from VPC environments which are already in AWS.
-- This is useful because different AWS services often talk to each other over the internet.
-If you do not want that behavior and instead want AWS services to only communicate within the AWS network, use AWS PrivateLink.
-By not traversing the Internet, PrivateLink reduces the exposure to threat vectors such as brute force and distributed denial-of-service attacks.
+- If you do not to use AWS services over the Internet and want AWS services to only communicate within the AWS network, use AWS PrivateLink.
+PrivateLink reduces the exposure to threat vectors such as brute force and distributed denial-of-service attacks.
 - PrivateLink allows you to publish an "endpoint" that others can connect with from their own VPC.
 It's similar to a normal VPC Endpoint, but instead of connecting to an AWS service, people can connect to your endpoint.
 - Further, you'd want to use private IP connectivity and security groups so that your services function as though they were hosted directly on your private network.
 - Remember that AWS PrivateLink applies to Applicatiosn/Services communicating with each other within the AWS network.
 For VPCs to communicate with each other within the AWS network, use VPC Peering.